FOREX-Yen hits 8-week high vs dollar on latest bout of Korean tensions

 * Dollar/yen hits lowest level since mid-June

-* Kiwi reaches 3-week low ahead of Thursday's RBNZ (Adds moves in Swiss franc, updates prices)
+* Kiwi reaches 3-week low ahead of Thursday's RBNZ (Adds detail and quotes, updates prices)

 By Shinichi Saoshiro